pulpdrew/pulpdrew-dot-com/src/tech/compile-brainfuck-to-riscv.md

 }
 ```

-Now that we have an enum to model our instructions, we need a function to transform a Brainfuck source string into a `Vec<Instruction>`, which we can later compile:
+Now that we have an enum to model our instructions, we need a function to transform a Brainfuck source string into a `Vec<Instruction>`, which we can later compile into RISC-V.

 ```rust
 /// Parse a Brainfuck source string